-During family “slide nights”, I was transfixed by the colour and texture of Dad’s Kodachrome holiday images projected onto the loungeroom wall - a red-beaked bird perched on my sister’s head, cousins leaning on a farm fence in the orange glow of a sunset.
+During family “slide nights”, I was transfixed by the colour and texture of Dad’s Kodachrome projected images - a red-beaked bird perched on my sister’s head, cousins leaning on a farm fence in the orange glow of a sunset.

-As a schoolboy, photography was a way of exploring a larger world.
-Portraits of friends were printed in the garage loft which was set up like a mini-studio and darkroom.
-Here I discovered the magic of prints appearing from the developer tray, illuminated by a dim amber safelight.
+Photography was my exploration into larger world.
+Portraits of school friends were captured and printed in the mini-studio and darkroom in the garage loft.
 I shot super-8 movies for school projects, with a soundtrack of The Beatles, The Stones and Pink Floyd.

-After leaving scoool, I backpacked solo in the mountains of Java and Sabah (Malaysia), photographing people in wild places which I never knew existed.
-This is a passion that has never left me, and I still enjoy trekking in the remote mountains of Nepal and India as well as New Zealand and Tasmania.
-The fragile nature of these unique landscapes is what I love to capture.
+After leaving scoool, I backpacked with camera in the mountains of Java & Malaysia, photographing people in wild places which I never knew existed, and I still enjoy trekking in the remote mountains of Nepal, India, New Zealand and Tasmania.
+I love the fragile nature of these unique landscapes.

-I assisted busy advertising photographers, was employed by George Patterson Advertising then went freelance shooting with talented art directors for Melbourne’s leading advertising agencies.
+After working and travelling, I studied at photography at RMIT – the leading photography course in Australia.
+I then assisted busy advertising photographers, joined George Patterson Advertising then went freelance shooting with talented art directors for Melbourne’s leading advertising agencies.

 All images ©Rob Anderson